-Meet Your DMEI Doctor: Dr. Maria Lim
+Meet Your DMEI Doctor: Maria E. Lim, MD

 At the Dean McGee Eye Institute (DMEI), we’re proud of our talented faculty and staff.
 From our reception desk to our exam rooms, we strive to make patients feel comfortable and provide a quality care experience.
 We’re exceptionally proud of our talented team and invite you to learn more about our faculty and staff.

 In honor of Children’s Eye Health and Safety Month, we sat down with Dr. Maria Lim, one of our pediatric ophthalmologists.
 She’s lived in Oklahoma City for just over a year and enjoys exploring her new city, crafting, and studying over Instagram-able lattes.
 She shares why she chose a path in medicine and loves working with young patients.